List by Alphabet: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 development of cDNA microarrays from a large number of genes.
 Used to monitor and measure changes in gene expression for each gene represented on the chip.

 The production of a Lineage of cells all of which contain one kind of DNA fragment of interest derived from a population of many kinds of DNA fragments.
 Operationally by: inserting (recombining) a population of DNA molecules, known to contain the DNA of interest, into a population of vector DNA molecules in such a way that each vector molecule contains only a single DNA molecule from the original population; transforming a population of Host cells with the vector DNA recombinants such that each Host cell takes up only one vector; growing single Host cells separately (cloning) by plating at low density to form a collection of separate colonies; screening the colonies (clones) formed for the presence of the DNA of interest.
+GenScript offers cloning services so you can free yourself from routine gene cloning.

 The number of copies of a particular gene present in the genome.